-Prior to colonization by white settlers, the land the makes up present-day Seattle was inhabited by the Coast Salish Duwamish people.
+Prior to colonization by white settlers, the land the makes up present-day Seattle was the [land] of the Coast Salish Duwamish people.
 The Duwamish spoke Southern Lushootseed of the Coast Salish language group.

-A village site called babáqWab was located near the waterfront of what is now known as Belltown, at the approximate location of present-day Bell Street. babáqWab-whose approximate meaning is "Little Prairies"-was the location of two Duwamish longhouses.3 Middens have been found along the Elliott Bay waterfront, documenting the shellfish processing that occurred in this area.
-A prairie, rich with fruitbearing salal, stretched east and north of these structures, up to the south end of what is now known as Lake Union.4
+A village site called babáqWab was located near the waterfront of what is now known as Belltown, at the approximate location of present-day Bell Street. babáqWab-whose approximate meaning is "Little Prairies"-was the location of two Duwamish longhouses, both measuring 48' by 96'.3 Middens have been found along the Elliott Bay waterfront, documenting the shellfish processing that occurred in this area.
+A prairie, rich with fruit-bearing salal, stretched east and north of these structures, up to the south end of what is now known as Lake Union.4

 After the 1851 landing of the Denny Party at Alki Point, the area saw a rapid influx of settlers.
+A year after the landing at Alki, William and Sarah Bell established a claim north of the early settlement (Pioneer Square), on land largely covered with dense cedar and fir forests.
+A steep cliff rose from the beach, where a Duwamish winter village was located at the foot of the future Bell Street.
+The Bell claim extended from Elliott Bay east to today's Yale Avenue North, from Pine Street north to Denny Way.

-A year after the landing at Alki, William and Sarah Bell established a claim north of the early settlement.
-The Bells' cabin was burned by Indigenous raiders in the "Battle of Seattle," but the family returned and resettled on their land claim in 1870.
-In 1889 the Bells' son hired architect Elmer Fisher to design a large residential building in the same block.
-Soon afterwards, Fisher designed an Odd Fellows Hall next door and a retail/hotel/office building (the Hull Building, 2401 First Avenue, City of Seattle Landmark) across First Avenue.
-These substantial brick buildings, some distance from Pioneer Square, combined with the area's isolation, gave Belltown a distinctive identity separate from that of downtown Seattle.
+The Bells returned to California in 1856, after their cabin burned in the Battle of Seattle, a skirmish between the settlers and Native Americans.
+Bell returned in the 1860s to plat the property, but it was not until 1870 that he and his son Austin returned permanently.
+They then began actively to encourage commerce to spread northward, although the topography and poor roads made it a difficult task.
+Before his death in 1887, the elder Bell built a home and a hotel (both now demolished) on First Avenue near Battery Street.
+In 1889 his son hired the architect Elmer Fisher to design a large residential building in the same block.
+Soon afterwards, Fisher designed an Odd Fellows Hall next door and a retail/hotel/office building (the Hull Building, City of Seattle Landmark) across First Avenue.
+These substantial brick buildings, some distance from Pioneer Square, combined with the area's isolation to give Belltown a distinctive identity separate from that of downtown Seattle.